jusolibre/BlogAPI/README.md

 ```
 localhost:8080/article

-Response :
+// Response :
   {
     error: false, //will be true if you get an error
-    message: Succes //will contain the message corresponding to you error if you get one.
+    message: "Success" //will contain the message corresponding to you error if you get one.
   }
 ```
 With this route you can add a new article with the name of the article (title) and the content of the article (message).